-Disability Resources actively works with roughly 25 percent of Oberlin’s student population, offering accommodations and tools for self-advocacy.
+Student Accessibility Services actively works with roughly 25 percent of Oberlin’s student population, offering accommodations and tools for self-advocacy.

 All Oberlin students can access free tutoring services and workshops led by peer tutors.
 Many are sponsored by specific offices and or academic departments.
 Tutoring is coordinated and scheduled through the Center for Student Success.